tkrajina/git-plus/README.md

     $ git old-branches -a -d 120

+Find only merged or unmerged old branches:

+    $ git old-branches -a -d 120 --merged
+    $ git old-branches -a -d 120 --no-merged

 Find and remove branches older than 10 days:

     $ git old-branches -d 10 --delete